kvalle/diy-lang/README.md

 (fact 5)
 ```

-If you find this example unfamiliar, you might want to have a look at [the more detailed description of the language](parts/language.md).
+The syntax is that of the languages in the Lisp family.
+If you find the example unfamiliar, you might want to have a look at [the more detailed description of the language](parts/language.md).

 ### Prerequisites